A safe tomorrow for Maksym

 - Comments

-160 finger pricks per month – this is the life of 13-year-old Maxim from Odessa.
-At the age of 7, he was diagnosed with diabetes.
-His carefree childhood immediately turned into constant glucose monitoring, daily insulin injections, and fear of nighttime hypoglycemia.
+160 finger pricks a month – this is the reality of life for 13-year-old Maksym from Odesa.
+He was diagnosed with diabetes at the age of 7.
+His carefree childhood was immediately replaced by constant monitoring of his blood glucose levels, daily insulin injections and the fear of night-time hypoglycaemia.

-In October of this year, we purchased Freestyle Libre 2 sensors for Maksym in the amount of UAH 13,467.00 (thirteen thousand four hundred sixty-seven hryvnias, 00 kopecks).
+In October 2025, we purchased a set of Freestyle Libre 2 sensors for Maksym for a total of 13,467.00 UAH (thirteen thousand four hundred and sixty-seven hryvnias, 00 kopecks).

-Currently, all funds transferred from the Ukrainian Charity Exchange have been spent on the young man's needs, and the project is still raising funds.
+At present, all funds transferred from the Ukrainian Charity Exchange have been spent on the boy’s needs.

-We sincerely thank the donors and partners of dobro.ua for their help, and the UBB team for their many years of cooperation!
+We sincerely thank the donors and partners of dobro.ua for their help, and the UCE team for their long-standing cooperation!

 | Costs | Sum (UAH) |